This page has been machine-translated from the original page.

 .extmatch /D /e <Module> *

-# Launch help window
+# Open the help window

 .hh

-# Save as dump file
+# Save as a dump file

 # https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/-dump--create-dump-file-